SamuelGee/UrlKeyPlugin/README.md

 If you loose your laptop and your phone too, you should turn to your emergency backups.
 So definitely you should have backup of your Iowa keys somewhere away of your laptop - to be protected against stolen laptop to be decrypted.

 If you have new laptop with TPM 2.0 and Bitlocker you should be safe when you loose it, even without this plugin.
-Yet this plugin gives you more safety even for another situations.
+Yet this plugin gives you more safety even if someone gets to your kdbx file.
 Also, TPM 1 turned out to not be very safe (bus listening) and TPM 2 ... well, recently has been discovered that manufacturers sold thousands of TPM2 laptops encrypted with demo certificates which are publicly available in github.
 Better safe than sorry.

-It's also nice, that if you forget to lock your laptop and move away from home/office, you can lock access to keepass via your phone, when you realize it.
+It's also nice, that if you forget to lock your laptop and move away from home/office, you can lock access to keepass via your phone, when you recall you keys are turned On.
 Just turn the keys off.

 # How to set up MiniKeepass or Keepassium, phone apps for keepass sync databases:
 Login to your Iowa account and click on your key name, your 48-byte key will open in a new tab.
 This is your password, just copy and paste it to app.
 Or you can save it as a text file to your phone storage and use it as master key (probably less safe).